-We have not received a Report and Recommendation on Petition for Reconsideration (Report) from the WCA.
+We have received an Answer from Real Ventures LTD. The WCA prepared a Report on Reconsideration (Report), recommending that the Petition denied.

-We have considered the allegations of the Petition for Reconsideration and the Answers.
-Based on our review of the record, and for the reasons discussed below, we will grant the Petition and issue a Notice of Intention (NIT) that the October 8, 2024 decision by the WCA will be rescinded unless all required documents per WCAB Rule 10995(c)(3) are filed in the Electronic Adjudication Management System (EAMS) within thirty (30) days after service of this decision, plus an additional five (5) days for mailing per WCAB Rule 10605 (Cal.
+We have considered the allegations of the Petition for Reconsideration, the Answer, and the contents of the report of the WCA with respect thereto.
+Based on our review of the record, and for the reasons discussed below, we will grant the Petition and issue a Notice of Intention (NIT) that the March 24, 2025 decision by the WCA will be rescinded unless the required documents per WCAB Rule 10995(c)(3) are filed in the Electronic Adjudication Management System (EAMS) within thirty (30) days after service of this decision, plus an additional five (5) days for mailing per WCAB Rule 10605 (Cal.
 Code Regs., tit.
 8, § 10605).